Dr. Homayoun ValafarLab Director

 Hanin Omar received her her Bachelor's Degree in Computer Science from The University of Jordan in 2007.
 She returned to school in 2011 to pursue her graduate studies at University of South Carolina, she is currently a P.H.D student in the Computer Science and Engineering department there.
 She joined the Computational Biology Research Lab in 2014 and is currently focousing on De Novo RNA sequence assembly and protein dynamics research.

 Brendan Odigwe Received his Bachelor of Engineering degree in Computer Engineering from Covenant University, Ota, Ogun State, Nigeria in 2016.
-In Spring of 2018, Brendan became of member of the University of South Carolina Graduate community and Joined the Computational Biology Research Lab shortly after.
-He is concurrently enrolled in the Master of Science in Software Engineering and the Ph.D. in Computer Science programs.
+In the Spring of 2018, Brendan became of member of the University of South Carolina Graduate community and Joined the Computational Biology Research Lab shortly after.
+He earned a master’s degree in Software Engineering from the University of South Carolina and is now pursuing his doctorate in Computer Science with his research Focused on Computational Medicine and Bioinformatics.
 His current interests include the deployment of AI techniques as applicable in medicine as well as automated analysis of medical images.
+He is currently working on applying machine learning towards public health interventions involving diseases such as; Chronic Kidney Disease, Sickle Cell Anemia, and Heart Failure.

 Chrisogonas Odhiambo joined the Valafar Lab in Spring 2019.
 His areas of interest include: AI, Machine Learning and Deep Learning, Big Data Services, Data Mining, Data Visualization, AI Robotics and related development, HPCs and Parallel Computing and Blockchain Technology.
 His current project in the Valafar Lab is "Detecting Smoking Events Using Smartwatch Technology" which employs sensors, AI and robust machine learning models to monitor smoking behavior and detect puffs and sessions.
 Currently he is working towards examining the feasibility of detecting smoking behavior using smartwatches and comparing the level of success of conventional self-reporting techniques vs the use of smartwatches to study smoking behavior.
 By extension, the study aims to estimate the amount of nicotine consumption by smokers.
 This data could be used in preventive measures.
 In addition, he is also working on techniques of converting sign language to regular speech and creation of Keras Tensorflow user tools to avail the power of AI and Machine Learning to even non-computer science experts.